What Is ‘Commission’ in Real Estate?

 ➡️ Provide trustworthy client services

-Real estate agents often operate as businesses—which means clients expect to receive the same level of assistance they’d get from a full-service company.
+Real estate agents often operate as a business would—which means clients expect to receive the same level of assistance they’d get from a full-service company.

 Agents pay broker fees, transaction fees, multiple listing service (MLS) fees, franchise fees, errors and omissions (E&O) insurance, and various other administrative fees.

-Additionally, agents will often pay for assistants or admin staff to provide their clients with a better experience.
+Additionally, real estate agents will often pay for assistants or admin staff to help provide their clients with a better experience.
+These additional costs are factored into the commission structure of real estate transactions.

 Is It Worth Paying Real Estate Agent Commissions?